VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

 The XNAT server is a service of the Spinoza Center that tends to be under development.
 At this moment (2018-05-31) it is operational and the fastest way to get the data from it is probably by downloading a large zip-file from the web-interface.
 SC management is considering implementing another solution so all this may change in the future.

 At any rate, you should be able to get the data from the SC as soon as possible and *check whether it is complete and non-corrupt*.
-Then,save the dicoms in `VCNIN/Data_dcm/SUBJECT/YYYYMMDD`.
+Then,save the dicoms in `VCNIN/Data_dcm/<SUBJECT>/<YYYYMMDD>`.

 Convert dicom to nifti
 ----------------------

-Note that the SCNAT's conversion to Nifti doesn't generate BIDS json files.
-You may want to run `process_xnat_dicoms.py` or `dcm2niix` to generate these files (may be necessary for publishing data?).
+Note that the SCXNAT's conversion to Nifti doesn't generate BIDS json files.
+It is therefore better to download the dicom files and do the conversion ourselves.
+To do this, you can run `process_xnat_dicoms.py` or `dcm2niix` to generate nifti files.

 If the XNAT server already performed the nifti conversion, you may want to move these to a separate directory: